open-edge-insights/eii-azure-bridge/README.md

-# EIS Azure Bridge
+# EII Azure Bridge

 > **NOTE:** The source code for this project must be placed under the `IEdgeInsights`
-> directory in the source code for EIS for the various scripts and commands in
+> directory in the source code for EII for the various scripts and commands in
 > this README to work.

-The EIS Azure Bridge serves as a connector between EIS and the Microsoft Azure IoT Edge Runtime ecosystem.
+The EII Azure Bridge serves as a connector between EII and the Microsoft Azure IoT Edge Runtime ecosystem.
 It does this by allowing the following forms of bridging:

-* Publishing of incoming data from EIS onto the Azure IoT Edge Runtime bus
+* Publishing of incoming data from EII onto the Azure IoT Edge Runtime bus
-* Storage of incoming images from the EIS video analytics pipeline into a local instance of the Azure Blob Storage service
+* Storage of incoming images from the EII video analytics pipeline into a local instance of the Azure Blob Storage service
-* Translation of configuration for EIS from the Azure IoT Hub digital twin for the bridge into ETCD via the EIS Configuration Manager APIs
+* Translation of configuration for EII from the Azure IoT Hub digital twin for the bridge into ETCD via the EII Configuration Manager APIs

 This code base is structured as an Azure IoT Edge Runtime module.
 It includes:

-* Deployment templates for deploying the EIS video analytics pipeline with the bridge on top of the Azure IoT Edge Runtime
+* Deployment templates for deploying the EII video analytics pipeline with the bridge on top of the Azure IoT Edge Runtime
-* The EIS Azure Bridge module
+* The EII Azure Bridge module
 * A simple subscriber on top of the Azure IoT Edge Runtime for showcasing the end-to-end transmission of data
-* Various utilities and helper scripts for deploying and developing on the EIS Azure Bridge
+* Various utilities and helper scripts for deploying and developing on the EII Azure Bridge

-The following sections will cover the configuration/usage of the EIS Azure Bridge, the deployment of EIS on the Azure IoT Edge Runtime, as well as the usage of the tools and scripts included in this code base for development.
+The following sections will cover the configuration/usage of the EII Azure Bridge, the deployment of EII on the Azure IoT Edge Runtime, as well as the usage of the tools and scripts included in this code base for development.

 > **NOTE:** The following sections assume an understanding of the configuration
-> for EIS.
+> for EII.
 It is recommended that you read the main README and User Guide for
-> EIS prior to using this service.
+> EII prior to using this service.

 ## Pre-Requisites / Setup

-To use and develop with the EIS Azure Bridge there are a few steps which must be taken to configure your environment.
-The setup must be done to configure your Azure Cloud account, your development system, and also the node which you are going to deploy the EIS Azure Bridge on.
+To use and develop with the EII Azure Bridge there are a few steps which must be taken to configure your environment.
+The setup must be done to configure your Azure Cloud account, your development system, and also the node which you are going to deploy the EII Azure Bridge on.

 The following sections cover the setup for the first two environments listed.
 Setting up your system for a single-node deployment will be covered in the [Single-Node Azure IoT Edge Deployment](#single-node-dep) section below.

 > **NOTE:** When you deploy with Azure IoT Hub you will also need to configure
-> the Azure IoT Edge Runtime and EIS on your target device.
+> the Azure IoT Edge Runtime and EII on your target device.

 ### <a name="az-cloud-setup"></a>Azure Cloud Setup

-Prior to using the EIS Azure Bridge there are a few cloud services in Azure which must be initialized.
+Prior to using the EII Azure Bridge there are a few cloud services in Azure which must be initialized.

 Primarily, you need an Azure Containter Registry instance, an Azure IoT Hub, as well as an Azure IoT Device.
-Additionally, if you wish to use the sample ONNX UDF in EIS to download a ML/DL model from AzureML, then you must follow a few steps to get this configured as well.
+Additionally, if you wish to use the sample ONNX UDF in EII to download a ML/DL model from AzureML, then you must follow a few steps to get this configured as well.
 For these steps, see the [Setting up AzureML](#setting-up-azureml) section below.